C3 temperature response parameters from Bernacchi et al.

 Format

-: The respiration rate (RL
+: The rate of non-photorespiratory CO2 release in the light (RL

 ) normalized to its value at 25 degrees C.Vcmax_norm